Nova Scotia Secondary School Students' Association: Organization

 The Nova Scotia Secondary School Students' Association (NSSSA) is governed by the Provincial Cabinet, which operates under a set of established bylaws.
-The Provincial Cabinet is composed of an elected President, who is typically a student in their first year of university, along with two elected Vice Presidents, Internal and External (the "Presidential Trio").
+The Provincial Cabinet is composed of an elected president, who is typically a student in their first year of university, along with two elected vice presidents, internal and external (the "Presidential Trio").
 The Provincial Cabinet holds overall responsibility for the organization and oversees all activities of both the Conference Committee, which organizes the annual provincial conference held at St. Francis Xavier University (STFX), and the five Regional Cabinets, which coordinate smaller regional conferences primarily for students within their respective areas.

 While many positions across the organization are filled by appointment, certain key roles are elected at the Annual General Meeting, held during the provincial conference.
-Elected positions include the President, Vice Presidents, and Regional Co-Premiers (the leaders of each Regional Cabinet).
-Following the election, the Presidential Trio selects the Provincial Conference Co-Chairs for the following year through an application process.
-These Co-Chairs are then responsible for appointing members to the Conference Committee.
-Similarly, Regional Co-Premiers fill their respective cabinets through applications submitted by interested students.
+Elected positions include the president, vice presidents, and regional co-premiers (the leaders of each Regional Cabinet).
+Following the election, the Presidential Trio selects the Provincial Conference co-chairs for the following year through an application process.
+These co-chairs are then responsible for appointing members to the conference committee. similarly, regional co-premiers fill their respective cabinets through applications submitted by interested students.

 All committee positions within the NSSSA are held on a one-year term basis.
 While members often reapply, this structure leads to a relatively high rate of turnover.
 To maintain continuity, Lorne "Abe" Abramson, the long-serving Provincial Advisor, played a significant role in ensuring organizational consistency.
-Following his death in 2024, Caelin Lloyd, the Program Lead for Accessibility, has taken an active role in archiving and organizing past NSSSA materials and records.

 Provincial Cabinet

 The Provincial Cabinet (PC) of the Nova Scotia Secondary School Students’ Association (NSSSA) serves as the organization's primary governing body, responsible for strategic direction, policy formation, and external relations.
-PC comprises of several key positions, including the President, Vice-President External, Vice-President Internal, and Past President, each contributing to the leadership and operational oversight of the association.
-Regional leadership is also represented by Co-Premiers and Co-Advisors from various regions, ensuring localized engagement and support.
+PC consists of several key positions, including the president, vice-president external, vice-president internal, and past president, each contributing to the leadership and operational oversight of the association.
+Regional leadership is also represented by co-premiers and co-advisors from various regions, ensuring localized engagement and support.
 There are various other positions, all of whom play roles in event coordination, communication, financial management, and digital presence.